simonmichael/hledger/hledger/hledger.m4.md

 - Account names ending with a [lot subaccount](#lot-subaccounts).
 - Postings involving a [lotful commodity or account](#lotful-commodities-and-accounts).

+These are described below.
 A posting with any of these is called a lot posting.

 ## Lots and cost basis